mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 -   **AUV Deployments** are categorized by name of the platform and date (YYYYMMDD).
 The exception in this style of identification is the Galene Optim, which is in order of deployment.

-??? note "Registered AUVs in VARS"
+??? info "Registered AUVs in VARS"

      *   Ahi (1, 2)
      *   Daphne (1, 2)